 I don’t know how often they realize their solitude or feel alone, but I can sense their hunger for a person to reach them.

 More than three years in the making, "An Adoration Prayer and Ritual" was Anatomy of the Heads first official release of Hyperbest Records issued in 2017.
 Recorded in a home studio (The Primate Compound), the pieces on this album were constructed from recordings dating all the way back to 2011 using tape manipulation, loops, found sound and conventional instruments to describe characters, places, and covert observations of an imaginary island.
 There’s a lot of other material from this era that was never finished for one reason or another.
 Although we did not have a detailed preconceived storyline, the songs seem to create a picture show for the listener.
-Our personal catalogue of images and scenarios would go something like this.....
+Our personal catalog of images and scenarios would go something like this.....

 Roman Numeral No. 1 - Trio Phantasma